-The schemes are now in their fourth year and have, to date, awarded over £1 million in grants, directly benefitting over 110,000 people and reaching over 2.5 million through awareness projects.
+The schemes are now in their fifth year and have, to date, awarded over £1 million in grants, directly benefitting over 110,000 people and reaching over 2.5 million through awareness projects..

 Home Improvement Grants Scheme